 Gradient

-The gradual transition of two or more colors is called gradient.
+The gradual transition of two or more colors is called a gradient.

 Opacity